 Overview

-Automotive sales and services represent one of Tunisia’s major economic sectors.
 Vehicles are not fully manufactured locally, but Tunisia does have a small car-assembly industry.
-The GOT utilizes a strict quota system that caps the number of vehicles allowed into the country annually.
-The quota thresholds take into consideration Tunisia’s trade deficit, market demand for new vehicles, and investment arrangements among foreign carmakers and domestic parts manufacturers.
-As of 2012, all vehicles older than five years, including heavy trucks, have been prohibited entry.
-Tunisian customs applies a graduated tax on all vehicle imports that rises with vehicle age up to the five-year limit.
+The government utilizes a quota system that caps the number of vehicles imported into the country annually; domestically assembled vehicles are not subject to a quota.
+Quota thresholds take into consideration the trade deficit, market demand for new vehicles, and investment arrangements among foreign carmakers and domestic parts manufacturers.
+In 2012, the government prohibited the entry of vehicles older than five years.
+Tunisia applies a graduated customs tax on all vehicle imports that increases with vehicle age up to the five-year limit.

 Automobiles with large-capacity engines carry a higher consumption tax, with rates up to 277% for gasoline engines and 360% for diesel-fueled engines.
 The government reduces these rates to 67% and 88%, respectively, if imported via authorized distributors.
 The reduced tax scale is intended to allow the price of automobiles sold through authorized dealerships to be competitive with vehicles purchased privately overseas and shipped back to Tunisia.

-More than 260 automotive component companies, of which 65% are totally exporting, operate in Tunisia through the entire value chain of automotive spare parts, electrical cables and wires, electronics, engine components, design, plastic and rubber, and textile and leather.
-The automotive industry in Tunisia employs about 80,000 direct jobs as of 2019.
+More than 260 automotive component companies, of which 65% are fully exporting, operate in Tunisia through the entire value chain of automotive spare parts, electrical cables and wires, electronics, engine components, design, plastic and rubber, and textile and leather.
+In 2022, the automotive industry in Tunisia employed about 90,000 direct jobs.
 The Tunisian Automotive Association, a leading Tunisian automotive component industry trade organization, has 40 member companies.
+Annual automotive part exports now exceed $2.5 billion, accounting for more than 14% of the country’s total exports.

 Leading Sub-Sectors

-The Tunisian market presents opportunities for mid-sized U.S. vehicles, including pickups and SUVs.
-Tunisian dealers express interest in representing U.S. auto manufacturers.
+The market presents opportunities for compact and mid-sized U.S. vehicles.
+Dealers express interest in representing U.S. auto manufacturers.
 There is local demand for larger vehicle assembly plants, mainly for heavy trucks (3.5+ tons), pickup trucks, and minibus vans, which could attract foreign investors.
 Some Asian brands such as Geely (China), Hyundai (South Korea), Kinglong (China), Mahindra (India), and SsangYong (South Korea) are already investing in local assembly projects.
 Expansion of the market for U.S.-brand vehicles will contribute to higher demand for U.S. automotive parts and components.
 Dealer service departments will remain a potential profit center as well, despite the widespread availability of mechanic shops.

 Opportunities

-Post-revolution restructuring of the automotive sector has allowed for a more open market with more foreign brands.
-U.S. manufacturers should be sensitive not only to the current European-dominated market structure, but also to the potential for new market entrants, especially from Asia.
-The motorization rate in Tunisia is very low, with only 135 vehicles per 1,000 inhabitants in 2020 (a quarter of the rate in Europe).
+Growth opportunities continue to exist for foreign brands.
+U.S. manufacturers should be sensitive to the current Asian and European dominated market structure and consumer preferences for smaller vehicles.
+The motorization rate in Tunisia is low, with only 187 vehicles per 1,000 inhabitants in 2021 (a quarter of the rate in Europe).

-Attracting investment in the manufacture of automobile components for export is a priority for the GOT, especially during the current economic situation marked by the exit of several investors from Ukraine.
-Operations dedicated for export of automotive parts to European markets offer promise, and several U.S. companies have successfully invested in this sector.
-For domestic sales, Tunisians can be very price sensitive, and the price of spare parts often trumps quality.
+Attracting investment in the manufacture of automobile components for export is a priority for the government.
+Operations dedicated for export of automotive parts to European markets offer significant promise, and several U.S. companies have successfully invested in this sector.
+For domestic sales of vehicles and parts, Tunisians are typically price sensitive.